xpsi-group/xpsi/docs/source/example_script.rst

     class CustomSpacetime(xpsi.Spacetime):
         """ A custom spacetime object.

-        For the NICER SWG synthetic data parameter recovery exercise, the coordinate rotation frequency of the star is fixed.
+        The coordinate rotation frequency of the star is fixed.

         """